Research degrees that may be granted by the University are listed in Appendix 1.

 (b) Students who wish to submit a thesis more than three months before the end of the specified enrolment period for the award must seek approval from the Standing Committee on Assessment with the support of the Board of Studies concerned.

 (c) Students are required to submit a thesis within the maximum period of enrolment for their specific research degree programme as set out in the Policy on Research Degrees, unless they take an approved Leave of Absence or have appropriate grounds for an extension.
 In such instances, extensions may be recommended by from the Board of Studies concerned for approval by Special Cases Committee.
 The extension shall not normally exceed two years.
 Extensions will be granted only in cases where the candidate’s work has been hampered by exceptional medical or personal circumstances or exceptional circumstances arising from employment.
 In each case supporting documentary evidence must be made available.

 (d) Requirements regarding the presentation and submission of theses and dissertations are set out in the on the York Graduate Research School website.

 (e) Students are not permitted to submit a thesis containing work that has already been submitted for the award of a degree or other qualification conferred at this or any other university without proper acknowledgement of the work and any award which was granted for it.

 Powers of Boards of Studies

 - To prescribe word limits for theses and dissertations.

-- To make recommendations to Standing Committee on Assessment acting on behalf of Senate regarding early submission of the thesis.
+- To make recommendations to the Standing Committee on Assessment acting on behalf of Senate regarding early submission of the thesis.

-- To make recommendations to Special Cases Committee regarding the late submission of theses and dissertations where exceptional circumstances apply.
+- To make recommendations to the Special Cases Committee regarding the late submission of theses and dissertations where exceptional circumstances apply.